THE

 in the besieged town was unquestionably very great.

-In the very modest despatch1 of Colonel Kekewich he barely does justice
+the very modest despatch1 of Colonel Kekewich he barely does justice

 to the splendid work of himself and his force.
 Many little actions